numaproj/numaflow/docs/user-guide/reference/configuration/pipeline-operations.md

 ## Pause a Pipeline

-To pause a pipeline, use the command below, it will bring the pipeline to `Paused` status, and terminate all running vertex pods.
+To pause a pipeline, use the command below, it will bring the pipeline to `Paused` status, and terminate all the running vertex pods.

 ```bash
   kubectl patch pl my-pipeline --type=merge --patch '{"spec": {"lifecycle": {"desiredPhase": "Paused"}}}'